18F/handbook/_pages/how-we-work/sensitive-information.md

 title: Sensitive information
 ---

-Here's what you need to know about sensitive information at 18F.
+Here's what you need to know about sensitive information at TTS.

 ## What is considered sensitive?